Thomas Jefferson Mayfield: Later life

 For the remainder of his long adulthood, Mayfield lived as a sheepherder and prospector.
 In old age, he settled in the mining town of Tailholt, later White River, today a California ghost town in Tulare County.

 Mayfield was known throughout the region as Uncle Jeff, a pioneer with a store of lore and thus brought to the attention of the visiting oral historian and ethnographer Frank F. Latta (1892–1981).
 Shortly before Mayfield's death, Latta persuaded him to dictate his recollections.
 Latta published them as a series of newspaper articles, and then, after Mayfield's death in 1928, as San Joaquin Primeval: Uncle Jeff's Story, a rather hastily put-together and somewhat shoddy edition that he tried for many years to improve upon.
 Although Latta gradually added additional details on Mayfield, as well as related material from his extensive regional research, it was not until 1976 that he was able to release Tailholt Tales as the "complete Mayfield" text.
 However, current editions rely upon the 1928 book as closer to Thomas Jefferson Mayfield's own understanding of his life as someone once fully native and thereafter part of a culture hostile to traditional ways of life.
 His oral memoir records a world that was already rapidly vanishing when he encountered it, for by his estimate the Choinumni numbered three hundred in 1850 but no more than forty after 1862.

+South Coast Repertory commissioned a musical based on Mayfield's life in 2003 for its theatre for young audiences program, titled 'Indian Summer'; music and lyrics by Emmy-nominated composer Michael Silversher.
+The touring production was revived again in 2009.